Home Improvement Arc

 "Ah—"

-The very next moment after I tried to answer, whoosh!
-The magic tool shot forward faster than a veteran mage's Fire Lance.
-It reached the target rock at incredible speed, made a huge turn, and then came back at that same speed—… Wait, is she going to stop?!
+The very next moment after I tried to respond, whoosh!
+The Magic Tool shot forward faster than a veteran mage's Fire Lance.
+It reached the target rock at incredible speed, made a wide turn, and came back just as fast—… Wait, is she going to stop?!
 H-hey!

-I braced myself, but like a horse being yanked to a halt, it ground to a stop, leaving marks gouged in the earth.
+I braced myself, but it ground to a halt like a horse being yanked by the reins, leaving deep gouges in the earth.

 S-so it can stop.
 Good.